Bay Colony Advisory Group Inc d b a Bay Colony Advisors Invests $281,000 in Neogen Co. (NASDAQ:NEOG)

-Bay Colony Advisory Group Inc d b a Bay Colony Advisors bought a new position in shares of Neogen Co.
-(NASDAQ:NEOG – Free Report) during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund bought 16,098 shares of the company’s stock, valued at approximately $281,000.
+Bay Colony Advisory Group Inc d b a Bay Colony Advisors purchased a new position in shares of Neogen Co.
+(NASDAQ:NEOG – Free Report) during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund purchased 16,098 shares of the company’s stock, valued at approximately $281,000.

-A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-New York State Teachers Retirement System acquired a new position in Neogen during the first quarter valued at $1,828,000.
-Arizona State Retirement System acquired a new position in Neogen in the 1st quarter worth about $1,160,000.
-Strs Ohio acquired a new position in Neogen in the 1st quarter worth about $348,000.
-Securian Asset Management Inc. acquired a new position in Neogen in the 1st quarter worth about $365,000.
-Finally, Sumitomo Mitsui Trust Holdings Inc. acquired a new position in Neogen in the 1st quarter worth about $1,431,000.
-93.35% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors have also modified their holdings of the company.
+New York State Teachers Retirement System purchased a new stake in shares of Neogen during the 1st quarter worth approximately $1,828,000.
+Arizona State Retirement System purchased a new stake in shares of Neogen during the 1st quarter worth approximately $1,160,000.
+Strs Ohio purchased a new stake in shares of Neogen during the 1st quarter worth approximately $348,000.
+Securian Asset Management Inc. purchased a new stake in shares of Neogen during the 1st quarter worth approximately $365,000.
+Finally, Sumitomo Mitsui Trust Holdings Inc. purchased a new stake in shares of Neogen during the 1st quarter worth approximately $1,431,000.
+Hedge funds and other institutional investors own 93.35% of the company’s stock.

 Neogen Profile